smorabit/smorabit.github.io/_tutorials/7_single-cell-essentials.markdown

 * Clustering
 * Visualization

-This tutorial will go over how to perform exploratory analysis using Seurat and Scanpy, both of which are great tools for single-cell analysis.
-The primary difference between these two tools are that Seurat is in R, while Scanpy is in Python.

 ## Seurat

 The following section covers the absolute basics of single-cell analysis using the R package [Seurat](https://satijalab.org/seurat/).
 Most of this tutorial is inspired by [Seurat's clustering tutorial](https://satijalab.org/seurat/v3.2/seurat_obj3k_tutorial.html), however we will be using a dataset from the human brain since that is much more relevant to the lab's research.

 ### Loading data into Seurat
 In many cases, we work with single-cell data generated from the 10X Genomics platform.